Kim Cook, Executive Director

 Mrs. Keller has a bachelor’s degree in education and a master’s degree in higher education administration, both from The Ohio State University.
 A former financial aid coordinator at OSU, Mrs. Keller has extensive experience in student financial aid.
 In her time at the Columbus, Ohio-based NCAN member program, I KNOW I CAN, Mrs. Keller developed a program with K-12 early college awareness programming and developed a comprehensive college advising program and last dollar grant program.
 Mrs. Keller is the past president of NCAN and served as the treasurer of the Board of Directors of NCAN.

-Tong Lee is NCAN's Database and Events Manager.
-Ms. Lee's responsibilities include managing the NCAN member database, event registration, and member renewal and billing.
+As NCAN's Database Administrator.
+Ms. Lee's responsibilities include managing records in the NCAN database, event registration, and member renewal and billing.

 Previously, Ms. Lee served as director of membership services for the Rights Working Group, which promoted civil liberties and human rights in the United States.
 She has also worked for the Southeast Asia Resource Action Center, the National Asian Pacific American Women’s Forum, and Hmong National Development, Inc. She is passionate about museums and has many years of experience as a Smithsonian volunteer information specialist.
 Ms. Lee holds a bachelor’s degree in history from Grinnell College in Grinnell, IA, and is a proud first-generation college graduate.